framer/motion/api/framer-motion.api.md

     | CustomValueType[]

 // Warning: (ae-forgotten-export) The symbol "MagicBatchTree" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "MagicContext" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "SharedLayoutContext" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const MagicContext: import("react").Context<
+export const SharedLayoutContext: import("react").Context<
     MagicBatchTree | SharedLayoutTree
 >